Learning How to Learn: Stories from our History

 We tried a few different formats and teams then concluded user involvement in screen design is good, but user input in architecture is bad.
 These experiments drove the approaches recommended by DSDM.
 Seeing the inspect and adapt process applied to the DSDM approach itself cemented a lifelong belief in experimentation and tinkering.

 This “Welcome to the Laboratory” presentation looks at experiments through history that lead to breakthroughs in thinking and understanding.
 We examine the steps of a good experiment and learn about some of the discoveries that even come from unintended side effects.

-Mike Griffiths is an independent author, project manager, trainer and consultant living in Calgary, Alberta.
-In 1994, Mike was involved in the creation of the agile method DSDM and has been using agile methods including FDD, Scrum, and XP for the last 23 years.
-He serves on the board of directors for the Agile Alliance and board of the Agile Project Leadership Network ( APLN).
-He is the founder of the Calgary Chapter of APLN.
+Mike Griffiths is an independent author, project manager, trainer and consultant living in Canmore, Alberta.
+In 1994, Mike was involved in the creation of the agile method DSDM and has been using agile methods including FDD, Scrum, and XP for the last 24 years.
+He served on the board of directors for the Agile Alliance and board of the Agile Project Leadership Network ( APLN).
+He was the founder of the Calgary Chapter of APLN.
 In addition to agile methods, Mike is active in traditional project management.
-He was a contributor to the PMBOK V3, co-author of the Software extensions to the PMBOK Guide, chair of the author group for the new “Agile Practice Guide” and on the steering committee for creating the PMI Agile Certified Practitioner ( PMI-ACP) credential.
+He was a contributor to the PMBOK V3-6, co-author of the Software extensions to the PMBOK Guide, chair of the author group for the new “Agile Practice Guide”.
 He has published two books to help people studying to take the PMI-ACP exam – “PMI-ACP Exam Prep “ and “PMI-ACP Work Book”.